Tools10 min read·

 • Works everywhere, not just articles

-Limitations: Not a reading tool — no article extraction, focus features, or typography control.
+Limitations: Not a reading tool, with no article extraction, focus features, or typography control.
 Some websites look odd in dark mode.

 Comparison Table